-Then we build up a connection between NC-C stochastic minimax optimization problems and NC-SC stochastic minimax optimization problems via adding an $\ell_2$-regularization and carefully choosing a regularization parameter.
-The following lemma characterizes the distance between the proximal points of the primal function of the original NC-C problem $\Phi$ and the regularized NC-SC problem $\hat \Phi$.
-Note that the lemma may be of independent interest for the design and the analysis of gradient-based methods for NC-C problem. \begin{lemma} For $\nu>0$, denote $ \hat \Phi(x) = \max_{y\in\mathcal{Y}} F(x,y)-\frac{\nu}{2}\|y\|^2 $ as the primal function of the regularized NC-C problem.
+Notice that this problem is NC-SC.
+We further build a connection between NC-C stochastic minimax optimization problems and the corresponding regularized NC-SC stochastic minimax optimization problems.
+Then we carefully choose the regularization parameter $\nu$ to derive the uniform convergence.

+The following lemma characterizes the distance between the proximal points of the primal function from the original NC-C problem and its regularized NC-SC problem.
+Note that the lemma may be of independent interest for the design and the analysis of gradient-based methods for NC-C problems. \begin{lemma} For $\nu>0$, denote $ \hat \Phi(x) = \max_{y\in\mathcal{Y}} F(x,y)-\frac{\nu}{2}\|y\|^2 $ as the primal function of the regularized NC-C problem.
 It holds for $\lambda\in(0, (L+\nu)^{-1})$ that

-\end{lemma} This lemma implies that for small regularization parameter $\nu$, the difference between the proximal point of the primal function $\Phi$ of the NC-C problem and the primal function $\hat \Phi$ of the regularized NC-SC problem is going to be small.
+\end{lemma} The above lemma implies that for small regularization parameter $\nu$, the difference between the proximal point of the primal function $\Phi$ of the NC-C problem and the primal function $\hat \Phi$ of the regularized NC-SC problem is small.